Top 10 Countries with Most Gold Reserves

 Summary of the Top 10 Countries with Most Gold Reserves

-Note: Reserve values are approximate and fluctuate with gold prices.
-Gold as percentage of total reserves is estimated based on total foreign exchange reserves.
+Note: Reserve values are calculated at a gold price of approximately $4,075 per troy ounce (July 2026) and fluctuate with gold prices.
+Gold as percentage of total reserves is estimated based on total foreign exchange reserves and has risen materially across the board during the 2025-2026 gold rally.

 Conclusion